burlachenkok/burlachenkok.github.io/_posts/2024-02-19-EF21-reloaded-paper-has-been-accepted-to-ICLR-2024.md

 ---

-Our paper, titled **"Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants"** has been accepted for presentation at The 2024 International Conference on Learning Representations ([ICLR 2024](https://iclr.cc/Conferences/2024/Dates)).
+Our paper, titled **"Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants"** has been accepted for presentation at the 2024 International Conference on Learning Representations ([ICLR 2024](https://iclr.cc/Conferences/2024/Dates)).

 You can access the paper on arXiv through the following link: [https://arxiv.org/abs/2402.10774](https://arxiv.org/abs/2402.10774).

 Collaborating with my co-authors, [Elnur Gasanov](https://elnurgasanov.com/), [Peter Richtárik](https://richtarik.org/), has been an immense experience for me.
-Only our collective effort brings this paper to life.
-Without the hard work all of us, I believe the completion of this research would not have been possible.
-We look forward to sharing our findings and insights at [ICLR 2024](https://iclr.cc/) !
+Without the hard work of all of us, the completion of this research would not have been possible.
+We look forward to sharing our findings and insights at [ICLR 2024](https://iclr.cc/)!

 # Abstract